-Pennebaker (2011)Pennebaker (2011) studied the language of terrorist groups to determine if language could predict aggression.
+Pennebaker (2011) studied the language of terrorist groups to determine if language could predict aggression.
 Nearly 300 language samples were gathered from four Arabic extremist groups, two of which had committed violent terrorist attacks.
 In addition to the categories of the LIWC, Pennebaker also examined honesty, status, categorical thinking, and complex thinking.
 See Table 3 for the computational formulas of these constructs.
 Honesty represents the extent to which language used conveys truthfulness or deception.
 Status represents how the speaker or writer sees themselves in the social hierarchy of which they are a part.
 Categorical thinking represents a distant and static style of speaking or writing compared to a more fluid or dynamic style.
-Complex thinking indicated an intellectual or elaborate way of speaking or writing and represents the Making Distinctions factor found by Pennebaker and King (1999)Pennebaker and King (1999).
-Pennebaker (2011)Pennebaker (2011) found that the violent terrorist groups had less honest language as well as less categorical thinking and less cognitive complexity.
-Overall the language differences between violent and nonviolent terrorist groups suggest violent groups were more personal and charismatic whereas nonviolent groups were more intellectual.
-Pennebaker (2011)Pennebaker (2011) also found that violent terrorist groups used more simple words, more pronouns, more emotional words, and more inclusive words.
+Complex thinking indicated an intellectual or elaborate way of speaking or writing and represents the Making Distinctions factor found by Pennebaker and King (1999).
+Pennebaker (2011) found that the violent terrorist groups had less honest language, as well as less categorical thinking and less cognitive complexity.
+Overall, the language differences between violent and nonviolent terrorist groups suggested violent groups were more personal and charismatic whereas nonviolent groups were more intellectual.
+Pennebaker also found that violent terrorist groups used more simple words, more pronouns, more emotional words, and more inclusive words.
 One month prior to a terrorist attack, these groups used more personal pronouns, prepositions, conjunctions, and inclusive words while using fewer insight words, causation words, discrepancy words, tentative words, and exclusive words.

 Politics and Foreign Policy

 As the purpose of this study is to explore changes in political discourse, it is important to discuss how changes in the political environment can impact the behavior of politicians, which includes their language.
-Much of the research in this area focuses on executives (presidents and prime ministers) and foreign ministers.
-Leudar, Marsland, and Nekvapil (2004)Leudar, Marsland, and Nekvapil (2004) studied the language of George Bush, Tony Blair, and Osama bin Laden following 9-11.
-They found that all three individuals used language to establish an “us versus them” dichotomy to rationalize past events and orient future actions.
-The differences were in that Bush and Blair identified “us versus them” distinctions based on social, moral, and political grounds whereas bin Laden made these distinctions using religious grounds.
-Dyson (2008)Dyson (2008) examined British prime ministers parliamentary responses to foreign policy questions from 1945-2008 for cognitive complexity markers within their language use.
-Words which indicate high cognitive complexity include apparently, approximately, and otherwise; low cognitive complexity words include absolute, all, and overwhelming.
+The research in this area generally focuses on executives (presidents and prime ministers) and foreign ministers.
+Leudar, Marsland, and Nekvapil (2004) studied the language of George Bush, Tony Blair, and Osama bin Laden following 9-11.
+They found that all three individuals used language to establish an us versus them dichotomy to rationalize past events and orient future actions.
+Bush and Blair identified us versus them distinctions based on social, moral, and political grounds, whereas bin Laden made these distinctions using religious grounds.
+Dyson (2008) examined British prime ministers parliamentary responses to foreign policy questions from 1945-2008 for cognitive complexity markers within their language use.
+Words which indicated high cognitive complexity include apparently, approximately, and otherwise; low cognitive complexity words included absolute, all, and overwhelming.
 Dyson found differences between prime ministers and differences in variation such that some prime ministers were consistent in their complexity while other prime ministers seem to vary their cognitive complexity over time.